ishanbaner/Manim-codes/README.md

 # Manim-codes
-These are the man I'm codes which I use to make videos for my YouTube channel.
+These are the Manim codes which I use to make videos for my YouTube channel.